 I. HARVEST LIMITS

-During the period beginning at 12:01 A.M., Monday, January 16, 2012 and ending at 6:00 P.M., Tuesday, January 31, 2012, no commercial fishing operation, regardless of the number of people involved, may have total landings of more than 10,000 pounds of flounder taken from the Atlantic Ocean.
-These operations require a valid License to Land Flounder from the Atlantic Ocean.
-The Atlantic Ocean flounder fishery will close immediately after the Director issues a public notice that the fall quota of flounder has been landed from the Atlantic Ocean, or at 6:00 P.M., January 15, 2012, whichever occurs first.
+A. During the period beginning at 12:01 A.M., Thursday, January 16, 2014 and ending at 6:00 P.M., Thursday, January 31, 2014, no commercial fishing operation, regardless of the number of people involved, may land more than 15,000 pounds of flounder taken from the Atlantic Ocean without a valid License to Land Flounder from the Atlantic Ocean.
+The Atlantic Ocean flounder fishery will close immediately after the Director issues a public notice that the winter/spring quota of flounder has been landed from the Atlantic Ocean, or at 6:00 P.M., January 31, 2014, whichever occurs first.

 III.
 GENERAL INFORMATION